NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 ### Example 2: List the top-level contracts and their names

-Let's do something slightly more practical.
-We want to get all of contracts defined in a file and print their names.
+Let's try a more practical example.
+We'll get all the contracts defined in a file and print their names.

 To do that, we need to: